 Panel painting: egg tempera on gesso

 In these whimsical pieces I have fun mixing up inspiration from medieval manuscripts with contemporary naturalism.
-They are snapshots of the view from my workroom window here in the world's first Garden City, celebrating the wildlife of the humble suburban garden: birds, rodents, critters and the infinite variety of domestic cats.
+They are snapshots of the view from my workroom window, celebrating the wildlife of the humble suburban garden: birds, rodents, critters and the infinite variety of domestic cats.
 I enlarge and adapt the techniques of medieval manuscript illumination to work on a bolder scale using my own gesso panels, a more robust support than vellum.
 I use historical pigments such as lapis lazuli and vermillion, real gold leaf, and raised or tooled gilding.

 Scroll down to view and click on an image to enlarge.

 The Sheltering Oak

 A celebration of the great English Oak and the birds and creatures it houses

 Two on a branch: start of a new series

 'Moggy': a series celebrating the great domestic tabby cat

 Bird paintings currently at Norton Way Gallery, Herts.